Skip to main content

 We’re here when you need us

-Medical Malpractice Lawyer in West Texas, Texas
+Trial-Ready Medical Malpractice Counsel Serving West Texas, Texas

 If you’ve been injured in a medical malpractice incident in West Texas, you need an attorney who understands both the law and the local landscape.
 Medina & Medina represents clients throughout West Texas and is familiar with the Multiple Counties court system.
 Our West Texas team offers free consultations and charges no fee unless we win your case.